aionnetwork/aion-docs/aion-virtual-machine/intellij/local-functions.md

 Run this command by right clicking anywhere in a contract and selecting **Aion Virtual Machine** > **Embedded** > **Create Account**.
 Then enter the address you want to create, and the amount of `AION` you want to be added into it.
 The address you enter must be a valid `AION` address.

-Here's ten valid addresses that you can use to create accounts on the embedded AVM:
+Here's ten sample addresses that you can use to create accounts on the embedded AVM (you are not limited to using just these addresses):

 ```text
 0xa001e2afd2cf8eca0be0858326a50f68df006ea1e1db366d20ca52a1bba0ef13